How to design slides for virtual presentations

 In the virtual world of presenting, color contrast is another unknown, meaning we can’t be sure how it’s showing on someone else’s screen.
 Someone else’s screen resolution and color settings are not the same as yours.

-Take this into consideration when choosing colors that may be less saturated or lower contrast.
+Take this into consideration when choosing colors that may be less saturated or low in contrast.
 For the virtual presentation designer, that means that we should turn up the contrast more than we usually would.

 Contrast is important in the same way fonts are: The smaller the screen size you are designing for, the higher the contrast should be on the key information on the slide.